-Committed financing takes place in a 'warehouse' structure for which a special purpose entity ('SPE'), Aegon Hypotheken Financiering'), has been incorporated.
-At the end of 2021, Aegon Hypotheken borrowed EUR 494 million via this warehouse structure (2020: EUR 802 million).
+Committed financing takes place in a 'warehouse' structure for which a special purpose entity ('SPE'), Aegon Hypotheken Prefunding B.V. ('Aegon Hypotheken Prefunding'), has been incorporated.
+At the end of 2022, Aegon Hypotheken borrowed EUR 521 million via this warehouse structure (2021: EUR 494 million).
 The interest to be paid is derived from Euribor rates with an additional spread.
-Aegon Hypotheken has a total of undrawn external committed financing arrangements available for a period of more than one year of EUR 406 million (2020: EUR 98 million).
+Aegon Hypotheken has a total of undrawn external committed financing arrangements available for a period of more than one year of EUR 229 million (2021: EUR 406 million).
 A floating interest rate is applicable on these financing arrangements when drawn and a commitment fee when not.
-The facility has been restructured and the continuance secured in March 2022.
+The facility has, upon request of the third party lender, been newly set-up and the continuance secured in March 2022.